The Progressive House Revival:

 At Pangea Recordings, long-form culture isn't a trend — it's the foundation.
 The label is helmed by DJ Samer, and the entire ecosystem (releases, podcast, and artist direction) is designed around the idea that great electronic music should take listeners on a ride — not chase a three-minute sound bite.

-The Pangea Recordings Podcast positions itself around forward-thinking electronic music and long-form mixing culture, with references to scene leaders including Sasha, John Digweed, Hernán Cattáneo, Anthony Pappa, Dave Seaman and Paul Oakenfold among others.
+The Pangea Recordings Podcast positions itself around forward-thinking electronic music and long-form mixing culture, with references to scene leaders including Sasha, John Digweed, Hernán Cattáneo, Anthony Pappa, Dave Seaman, and Paul Oakenfold.

 DJ Samer's credibility in this space is also rooted in his broader catalog and label history — including releases associated with seminal imprints such as Hooj Choons, Bedrock, and Vapour, in addition to Pangea's own output.
 The through-line is clear: long-form musical storytelling isn't a marketing angle here — it's the mission.